 The college participates in the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) for the receipt and processing of all applications.
 AACOMAS takes no part in the selection of students.
-The college receives more than 7,400 AACOMAS applications per year.
+The college receives more than 7,000 AACOMAS applications per year.

 Applicants must submit applications and all supporting documents electronically through AACOMAS online, an interactive web-based application that can be accessed through aacom.org.
+Letters of reference submitted via outside services may not be accepted, or could delay your application review.
 For questions, call (301) 968-4190.